Health Insurance Advice for Internationals Living in the Philippines

 Best Health Insurance Companies for Americans in the Philippines

-For US citizens looking for global health insurance that has an unlimited policy maximum, excellent service, and premium benefits, another plan option is the GeoBlue Xplorer.
+For US citizens looking for global health insurance with an unlimited policy maximum, excellent service, and premium benefits, another plan option is the GeoBlue Xplorer.
 The GeoBlue Xplorer health plan is a great plan for US citizens who live in the Philippines for either business, leisure, and/or study.
 If you leave home for six months or more, your health and financial security are at serious risk because of significant gaps in most available insurance coverage and services.
-This risk is only heightened by limited knowledge of health and safety hazards around the world, including medical treatment from unfamiliar providers.
-For other Expats in the Philippines, we would suggest reading Expatriate Health Insurance Questions and Answers.
+This risk is only heightened by limited knowledge of health and safety hazards worldwide, including medical treatment from unfamiliar providers.
+For other Expats in the Philippines, we would suggest reading International Health Insurance Questions and Answers.

 How Routine Filipino Doctor Visits Work

 If flexibility is a priority for you in healthcare, you’ll love how routine doctor visits work in the Philippines.
 You don’t need to make an appointment to see a doctor.
-You simply show up during their scheduled clinic hours and wait your turn.
+You show up during their scheduled clinic hours and wait for your turn.
 Normally you’re seen in a very reasonable amount of time, in an hour or less.
 However, wait times are generally longer at public clinics and hospitals compared to private facilities.
-Note that in many offices where appointments are an option, they’re designed for routine follow-up health care and non-urgent matters and you may have to wait several weeks to get a spot.
+Note that in many offices where appointments are an option, they’re designed for routine follow-up health care and non-urgent matters, and you may have to wait several weeks to get a spot.

 How To Find A Family Physician

-The public health system in the Philippines is carried out through public primary healthcare centers linked to peripheral barangay (local town) health centers.
+In the Philippines, the public health system is carried out through public primary healthcare centers linked to peripheral barangay (local town) health centers.
 You can register for a doctor locally.
 The Department of Health’s website is a helpful place to start for information.
 And, as always, you can talk to your insurance provider, local friends, or other expats for recommendations as well.